7ossam29/NLP-project/README.md

-this project we ask gpt-2 model about python and will answer is python in programming languages, then we apll
+this project compare text generation by gpt-2 before and after fine tuning first we ask gpt-2 model about python and will answer python is programming languages, after aplly fine tuning